3246251196/adtools_testing/README.md

 - run the executable directly, yourself (you may need to make clib4.library available to the LIBS: assign manually if you run it yourself versus using the user.script)
+- ./adt -c will then clean out the tests directory, recursively

 ## Prefixes
 ### Example of testing multiple compilers